eslamdyab21/SolarX-Lakehouse/README.md

 <br/>

+After creating the spark session, here with app name `Solar Power`, you can navigate to this session related app jobs and stages details on `127.0.0.1:4041` to better understand how the job is working and optimize it.

 Then we load the csv file and partition with a derived column `hour`, this partitioning will ensure data spreading without skewing and will help down the line in processing, also it will prevent memory spill.

 ```python